PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 B) Questions: Defining objects as data

-0. Choose an object to define: e.g. in your direct vicinity or something you like or want to understand better.
+0. Choose an object to define: e.g. near you or something you like or want to understand better.
-1. Describe the object formally in at least 100 words.
+1. Describe the object in at least 100 words.
 2. Quantify the object into (at least 10) variables.
-3. Form a data-driven research question based on your variables and the formal description of the object.
+3. Form a data-driven research question based on your variables and the description of the object.
 4. Describe the background for your research question based on your research question, formal description, variables and other resources found online.
 References your sources using APA citation.

 C) Questions: Defining phenomena as data

-0. Choose a phenomenon to define: e.g. in your direct vicinity or something you like or want to understand better.
+0. Choose a phenomenon to define: e.g. near you or something you like or want to understand better.
-1. Describe the phenomenon formally in at least 100 words.
+1. Describe the phenomenon in at least 100 words.
 2. Quantify the phenomenon into (at least 10) variables.
-3. Form a data-driven research question based on your variables and the formal description of the phenomena.
+3. Form a data-driven research question based on your variables and the description of the phenomena.
-4. Describe the background for your research question based on your research question, formal description, variables and other resources found online.
+4. Describe the background for your research question based on your research question, description, variables and other resources found online.
 Refer your sources using APA citation.

 Save the file to GitHub; we'll discuss it during Datalab tomorrow.